 In other words, don’t do to your home what so many of us do on social media, which is use a filter to shave off a few years.

-As a home seller, you’re better off marketing your home as it exists in reality and attracting buyers who are genuinely excited about the opportunity to be the next owner.
+As a home seller, you’re better off marketing your home for sale as it exists in reality and attracting buyers who are genuinely excited about the opportunity to be the next owner.
 A potential buyer with unrealistic expectations due to excessively photoshopped or filtered photos will likely never get over the instant feeling of disappointment they experience when they first see the “real” version of your home.

 That doesn’t need to happen.
 You can take great photos by sticking to the basics: